At CleanHub, it’s our mission to make sure no plastic ends up in our oceans.

 Understanding the plastic we work with

-Before we dive into the ins and outs of our process, let’s introduce you to the materials we work with.
+Before we dive into the ins and outs of our process, let’s introduce you to the material we work with.
+Although we also collect recyclable materials, all plastic credits purchased through CleanHub pay for the collection of non-recyclable and negative-value plastic.

-As well as collecting recyclable materials, a large portion of the plastic collected through CleanHub is non-recyclable.
-We focus most of our efforts on this material because it’s estimated that roughly 80% of all plastic that enters the oceans is multi-layer or flexible plastics — both of which aren’t recyclable, as there currently lacks the infrastructure to repurpose them.
+We focus our recovery efforts on this material because it’s estimated that roughly 80% of all plastic that enters the oceans is multi-layer or flexible plastics — which aren’t recyclable, as there currently lacks the infrastructure to repurpose them.

 By collecting this waste, we’re helping local communities, wildlife, and the environment from being smothered in plastic.
 This is especially true in the vulnerable regions we work in, including Indonesia, India, and Tanzania.